lenilsondc/bootstrap-confirm-dialog/README.md

 ## API
 ### Usage

-The plugin are triggered by `data-toggle="confirm"` attribute.
-Supports link redirections and form submitions.
+The plugin can be triggered by `data-toggle="confirm"` attribute, like bootstrap standard components.
+Supports either link redirections and form submitions.

 ```html
 <form>
     <button class="btn btn-default"